PANTHèRE de CARTIER: THE ORIGIN AND EVOLUTION

 THE 1960s UNTIL THE MID-1970s

 Panthers of the early era possessed a ferocious appearance.
 The 1960s designs with slightly enlarged eyes made the panther appear softer and “almost tamed.”
-Until the mid-70s, the panthers were entirely handcrafted; whether it was gold or platinum, the metal had to be crafted by hand, so its original purpose was affected by its difficulty.
+Until the mid-70s, the panthers were entirely handcrafted; whether it was gold or platinum, the metal had to be crafted by hand, so their original purpose was affected by its difficulty.
 The process of creating an expressive panther was a difficult one.
 Therefore, by the mid-1970s, the idea was to use casts to construct the cat.
 Initially, the designs were sculpted in wax, after which a metal cast would be created, followed by the stones embedded in the metal.
-In this way, the panther evolved from reflecting the jeweler’s work to resembling the wax sculptor piloted by the designer’s sketches.
+In this way, the panther evolved from reflecting the jeweller’s work to resembling the wax sculptor piloted by the designer’s sketches.
 However, there were arguments over this decision, which resulted from the desire to create a more expressive panther.

 THE PERIOD AFTER 1978